alsentzerlab/TRACE/README.md

 <br>

-Across full note timelines (all notes for a single patient), TRACE removes an average of **39% of text**.
+In a random sample of 1,000 patient note histories, TRACE removes an average of **39% of text** for each patient.
-Across a 1K patient sample, TRACE removes a total of **47% of text**.
+Additionally, TRACE removes a total of **47% of text** across all 435,562 in the full sample.

 ![TRACE Summary](assets/github2.svg)